 The geological origins of the Hilltops Region are mysterious; millions of years ago fertile soils arrived and have nourished humans for thousands of years.
+The original custodians of the land were the Wiradjuri people.
 In the 1820's Europeans arrived in the district now known as Boorowa; areas further west in were settled in about 1830.
 Gold rushes brought a higher population, and from 1860 and towns and villages grew.

 The Hilltops is one of the Australia's most fertile regions.
-Before European settlement, the indigenous people sowed and reaped crops of local legumes, seeds and yams, and used fires tick farming and other brilliant technologies to manage indigenous livestock.
+Before European settlement, the original land owners of the Hilltops Region were the Wiradjuri people, who sowed and reaped crops of local legumes, seeds and yams, and used fires stick farming and other brilliant technologies to manage indigenous livestock.
 The returning boomerang mimicked a bird of prey: thrown above ducks, the boomerang frightened them into a waiting net.
 Small patches of grass were burned sequentially in bush areas, kangaroos and wallabies attracted to fresh regrowth could be easily speared.
 A coincidence of history meant peaceable first contact between some Wiradjuri people and European settlers in the Hilltops region.
 The NSW Colony's government in 1826 declared the "limits of location," beyond which settlers were not protected by the colonial government.

 THE GOLD RUSH